anttihaap/distributed-backup-system/REPORT.md

 ## The design principles

 The goal of this project is to design a decentralized distributed P2P system that fulfills a certain goal.
 Also the resulting system should scale and and be reasonably fault tolerant.
 Fault tolerance is acheived by distributing multiple copies of a file to nodes in the network.
 Also nodes should be able to join and leave the network without warning.
-Since the files are backuped in n number of nodes, there is a known and accepted risk that all backup nodes might be unavailable at the same time.
+Since the files are backuped in 1..n number of nodes, there is a known and accepted risk that all backup nodes might be unavailable at the same time.
 When at least one of the backup nodes re-joins the network, the file will be available again.

 ## Technologies